-The Breakpoints Pane (screenshot below) lists all the project's breakpoints and tracepoints and provides a convenient single place to manage these debug points.
+The Breakpoints Pane (screenshot below; see User Interface for its location) lists all the project's breakpoints and tracepoints and provides a convenient single place to manage these debug points.
 Breakpoints can be set on actions and XPath expressions, and are indicated by a solid red circle.
 Tracepoints can be set on XPath expressions, and are indicated by a solid blue circle.
 Both types of debug points may be disabled, in which case they are ignored during debugging sessions; disabled debug points are indicated by a solid gray circle with a border color that indicates which type of debug point it is (red for breakpoints, blue for tracepoints).

 The following features are available: